Predator Panic - Reality Check on Sex Offenders skeptical

 measures proposed will ensure their safety.
 While some efforts - such as

-longer sentences for repeat offenders - are well-reasoned and likely to be
+longer sentences for repeat offenders - are well-reasoned and likely to

 effective, those focused on separating sex offenders from the public are